 Lifestyle and home remedies

-Eat well.
-People with lung disease may lose weight both because it's uncomfortable to eat and because of the extra energy it takes to breathe.
-Yet a nutritionally rich diet that contains adequate calories is essential.
+- Eat well.
+People with lung disease may lose weight both because eating is not comfortable and because of the extra energy it takes to breathe.
+A healthy diet that contains enough calories is needed.
 Try to eat smaller meals more often during the day.
 A dietitian can give you more information on healthy eating for your condition.

 - Take time to rest.
 Make sure to get enough rest.
 Taking time to rest can help you have more energy and cope with the stress of your condition.
 If you have problems sleeping, talk with your healthcare team.

 Coping and support

 - Talk to your doctor or other healthcare professional.
 Talk about your condition and how you feel.
-If you're depressed, your doctor may recommend you see a mental health professional.
+If you're depressed or anxious, your doctor may suggest that you see a mental health professional.